Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Introduction

-\item \textit{(Being robust to mixed noise):} To explicitly handle mixed noise, we consider a novel observation model in which an HS image is the sum of background and anomaly parts, and Gaussian, sparse, and stripe noise.
-We formulate a constrained convex optimization problem with functions and constraints that properly characterize each part and the three types of noise, allowing for robust decomposition.
+\item \textit{(Robustness to mixed noise):} Most joint methods are based on the assumption that the noise superimposed on HS images is Gaussian or can be represented by a single component.
+On the other hand, in the proposed method, Gaussian, sparse, and stripe noise are explicitly modeled as three independent components.
+This allows each noise type to be addressed according to its own characteristics.
+In addition, unlike AHMID, the background part is characterized without a preconstructed dictionary, eliminating both the need for preprocessing and the dependency on dictionary quality.
+These advantages allow the proposed method to maintain high detection accuracy even under realistic and degraded observation conditions.

-\item \textit{(Reduction of interdependent hyperparameters):} In the proposed formulation, instead of adding terms characterizing the various types of noise to the objective function, they are imposed as hard constraints.
+\item \textit{(Reduction of interdependent hyperparameters):} The objective function of AHMID includes regularization terms for all components.
+On the other hand, in the proposed formulation, instead of adding terms characterizing the various types of noise to the objective function, they are imposed as hard constraints.
 This transforms complex interdependent hyperparameters into independent parameters that can be easily set.
 The advantages of such constrained formulations have been addressed in the literature of signal recovery, e.g., in~\cite{afonso2010augmented,chierchia2015epigraphical,ono2015signal,ono2017primal,ono2017l_}.

-\item \textit{(Automatic stepsize selection in optimization):} To solve the constrained convex optimization problem, we develop an efficient algorithm based on a Preconditioned variant of a Primal-Dual Splitting method (P-PDS) \cite{DP-PDS_2011} with Operator-norm-based design method of Variable-wise Diagonal Preconditioning (OVDP)~\cite{P-PDS-naganuma_2022,naganuma2023_DPDS}.
-This method can automatically determine the appropriate stepsize, i.e., our method is free from troublesome stepsize adjustment.